On Cyber Risk Management of Blockchain Networks: A Game Theoretic Approach: System Description and Game Formulation

 We suppose that each user in the blockchain service market has a service demand, which is determined by an intrinsic value $\theta_i$ from the uniform distribution ${\rm{F}}_{\rm{U}}$ over the interval $\left[0, 1\right]$.
 Here, $\theta_i$ can be interpreted as the probability for user $i$ to buy the blockchain service.
 We further assume that the intrinsic values of the users are independently distributed.
 The users also experience social externalities in which the decision of one user can influence the decisions of the other users.
 Let ${\rm{Pr}}\left[ \text{j buys the service} \right]$ denote the probability that user $j$ subscribes to the service, then, the utility of user $i$ can be expressed as follows~\cite{bloch2013pricing}:

 In (\ref{Eq:utilitu_function}), the first term, i.e., ${\bar{h}}$, is the investment ratio of the blockchain provider. ${\bar{h}}$ represents the positive effect owning to the effort of the blockchain provider in preventing the security breach due to double-spending attacks.
 According to (\ref{Eq:attack_probability}), the larger ${\bar{h}}$ is, the lower the successful probability of double-spending attacks is, and consequently the less the users will be affected.
 The third term, i.e., $p_i$, is the price of the service for user $i$\footnote{Note here that the uniform pricing in which all users are charged with the same price is a special case of the discriminative pricing adopted in this paper.}.
 The forth term of (\ref{Eq:utilitu_function}), i.e., { {$\alpha \sum\limits_{j \in {\cal N}} {{g_{ij}}{\rm{Pr}}\left[ \text{j buys the service} \right]}$}}, represents the positive social externality among the users. $g_{ij}$ is the element of the externality matrix ${\bf{G}}$~\cite{gong2017social},~\cite{xiong2017economic} and represents the level of the social externality (influence) that user $j$ has on user $i$.
-We assume that $g_{ij} \ne 0$, $\forall i \ne j$ and $g_{ii} = 0$, $\forall i \in {\cal{N}}$.
+We assume that $g_{ij} \ne 0$, $\forall i \ne j$ and $g_{ii} = 0$, $\forall i \in {\cal{N}}$\footnote{Note here that our model can also be used to analyze the scenario that the users may act independently.
+For example, if $g_{ij}=g_{ji}=0$, user $j$ has zero level of the social externality (influence) on user $i$ and vice versa.
+Hence, users $i$ and $j$ act independently.}.
 Finally, $\alpha$ is a constant controlling the level of social externality for the entire network.